Mugna0990/RL-Car-Navigation-from-scratch/readme.md

 The RL agent is trained in the `train` function within `game_main.cpp`:

-1.  **Initialization:**
-    * The game map is accessed via a `Game` object.
-    * An `Agent` is instantiated with its neural networks, replay buffer, and learning parameters.
-    * Log files for movements, rewards, and distances are prepared.
-    * Free cells (non-wall, non-goal) on the map are identified for potential random starting positions.

-2.  **Episodic Training:**
+**Episodic Training:**
     * **Episode Start:**
         * The car is reset.
 Its starting position is the default 'S' on the map, or, periodically a random free cell is chosen to encourage broader exploration.
     * **Step-by-Step Interaction:**
-        * **State Perception:** The current `State` of the car is constructed, including its position, direction, speed, and distances to walls in four cardinal directions (calculated explicitly by checking tiles).
+        * **State Perception:** The current `State` of the car is constructed, including its position, direction, speed, distances to walls in four cardinal                directions and distance from goal using BFS.
         * **Action Selection:** The `Agent` selects an `action` using its epsilon-greedy policy based on the `currentState`.
         * **Action Execution & Environment Update:** The chosen action is translated into car controls.
         * **Reward Calculation:** A `reward` is computed:
             * `+5 * improvement` for reducing `minDotsToGoal`.
-            * Additional `+5 * improvement` if a new best distance is achieved (under certain conditions).
+            * Additional `+3 * improvement` if a new best distance is achieved (under certain conditions).
-            * `-0.5` penalty for each step taken (encourages efficiency).
+            * `-1` penalty for each step taken (encourages efficiency).
             * `-5.0` penalty for visiting an already visited cell in the current episode (discourages loops).
-            * `+1000.0` for reaching the GOAL.
+            * `+500.0` for reaching the GOAL.
             * `-100.0` for a COLLISION.
-        * **Experience Replay:** The `agent.experience_replay(batch_size)` method is called to sample experiences and train the Q-network.
+        * **Experience Replay:** The `agent.experience_replay` method is called to sample experiences and train the Q-network.
-        * `episodeReward` is accumulated.
-        * `prevDist` is updated to the new `minDotsToGoal`.
-    * **Episode End:**
-        * Episode statistics (total reward, final distance, epsilon) are printed to the console.
-        * Rewards and final distances are logged to their respective files.
-        * `epsilon` is decayed.
-        * The `target_q_network` is updated with the weights from the `q_network` every 500 episodes.
-        * The Q-network and target Q-network models are saved to disk at a specified `save_frequency`.
-        * Periodically (every 5000 episodes), the `displayTrackWithMovement` function is called to visualize the agent's progress using the `movements.txt` log (which is populated for episodes divisible by 200).

 ## Results

 Due to hardware limitations, the training was performed on a relatively simple map that required fewer than 10,000 episodes to converge.
-Although this environment is less complex than real-world scenarios, it effectively demonstrated the functionality and learning capability of the Deep Q-Network agent.
+Although this environment is less complex than real-world scenarios, it effectively demonstrated the functionality and learning capability of the agent.

 The agent successfully learned to navigate from the start to the goal, steadily improving its performance throughout training.
-This is a satisfying outcome given that the entire Deep Q-Network and training pipeline are implemented in C++ from scratch without GPU acceleration or external ML libraries and so all computations run on the CPU.
-This naturally limits training speed compared to GPU-accelerated frameworks but ensures broader compatibility and deeper understanding of the underlying algorithms.
+This is a satisfying outcome given that the entire Deep Q-Network and training pipeline are implemented in C++ from scratch, without GPU acceleration or external ML libraries all computations run on the CPU, this naturally limits training speed compared to GPU-accelerated frameworks.

-The framework is designed to support more complex maps and longer training durations as hardware resources allow, making this a strong foundation for future expansion.

 Below is a short video showcasing the agent's learned navigation on the training map:

 <img src="./assets/play.gif" width="60%" />

 ## Getting Started